microsoft/rushstack.io-website/pages/api/rush-lib.changemanager.md

 ## ChangeManager class

-A class that helps with programatically interacting with Rush's change files.
+A class that helps with programmatically interacting with Rush's change files.

 <b>Signature:</b>